yqsongGitHub/RENC/README.md

 column | name | explanation
 ------ | ---- | ------------
-1th | chr1 | chromosomal for the loop first anchor
+1th | chr1 | chromosome number of the loop first anchor
-2th | start1 | genomic coordinate of the start site for the first anchor 3th | end1 | genomic coordinate of the end site for the first anchor 4th | chr2 | chromosomal for the loop second anchor
+2th | start1 | genomic coordinate of the start site for the first anchor 3th | end1 | genomic coordinate of the end site for the first anchor 4th | chr2 | chromosome number of the loop second anchor
-5th | start2 | genomic coordinate of the start site for the second anchor 6th | end2 | genomic coordinate of the end site for the second anchor 7th | pets | observed paired-end tags number linking the two anchors 8th | chr | chromosomal for the duplication
+5th | start2 | genomic coordinate of the start site for the second anchor 6th | end2 | genomic coordinate of the end site for the second anchor 7th | pets | number of paired-end tags linking the two anchors 8th | chr | chromosome number of the duplication
 9th | start | genomic coordinate of the start site for the duplication 10th | end | genomic coordinate of the end site for the duplication 11th | dup_sum_pets | the amount of duplicated enhancer activity delivered to the candidate gene